jonaskello/react_bootstrap/README.md

 # react_bootstrap

-A Dart wrapper for [react-bootstrap] for JS.
+A Dart wrapper for the [react-bootstrap] JavaScript library.

 ## Usage